TeamRoyalRobo/Smart-Astronaut-Assistant/README.md

 >*NASA Space Apps Challenge - 2016*

 ## Introduction
 This is a robotics project made for NASA Space Apps Challenge - 2016.
-This is just a simple demo of the actual concept with few features showcased.
+It solves the ROCK-IT SPACE FASHION AND DESIGN problem under Space Station Challenge.
 ## Main Concept
-This robot is planned to assist astronaut on Journey to Mars.
-It can be contolled by the astronaut to do useful task....
-## Description
 We are presenting a bot system called "Smart Astronaut Assistant".
 It helps to communicate between a team of astronauts and also provide each of their current location.
 This bot can stream live video and provide environmental information to them.
-This is able to move through near every astronaut and collect their physical and mental condition to send others to call for help.
+This is able to move through near every astronaut and collect their physical and mental status and send others to let them know about each others condition.
+It helps astronauts to maintain health and keep connected to team.
+## Description
+We designed to place few sensors and chips to the space suite to measure astronauts heartbit rate, body temperature etc health status.
+An external bot will explore around Mars collecting environmental informations and send them with danger alerts if any.
+It can collect the health information of an astronaut from the space suite by getting arround him.
 ## Project Structure
 ### Hardware&nbsp;
 **1. Arduino Uno**